-Parents may establish a student account and make weekly or monthly deposits.
-Information regarding establishing and maintaining student accounts may be found on the district website (http://www.wcpss.net/Page/1848).
-Students are assigned lunch numbers; lunch numbers should never be shared with other students.
+The student's PowerSchool ID number is the student's lunch number; lunch numbers should never be shared with other students.

 Students who go off campus for lunch may not return with food to be eaten in the cafeteria or in class, and they may not bring food back for other students; all food must be eaten before the student returns to school.